lbd-hfut/Computing-Platform/README.md

 To use this project, follow the instructions below.

+### Prepare the Dataset to be solved

+- Please place the reference image, deformed image, and ROI image into any subfolder within the `data` directory.
+The ROI image can be created by running the `utils/select_roi.py` script, which allows users to manually select the ROI in either a circular or rectangular shape based on their needs.
+For more complex ROI shapes, you can use the built-in Windows `MSPaint` software.
+In MSPaint, paint the ROI area white and cover any obvious white spots in the background with black.

 ### Running the Application

 First, select the deep learning parameters in the `configs/config.py` file, then you can run the main application script with the following command: